2.Pounding Mochi with the Fastest Mochi Maker in Japan

 Every industry has its own set of great tools.
 Musicians strive for the finest crafted instruments; artists use the highest quality brushes.
 And as for mathematicians?
 Well, it’s all about that good old-fashioned chalk.
 But this story isn’t about any ordinary chalk.

-Hagaromo is more than just a chalk; for some of the world’s best math professors, it’s a way of life.
-The Japanese brand has become legendary within the field—it’s not math if it isn’t done with Hagaromo.
+Hagoromo is more than just a chalk; for some of the world’s best math professors, it’s a way of life.
+The Japanese brand has become legendary within the field—it’s not math if it isn’t done with Hagoromo.
 The story goes that anyone who wields the power of the chalk is unable to write a false theorem.
-The Rolls-Royce of chalk, the Stradivarius of school supplies, Hagaromo is the way to a true mathematician’s heart.
+The Rolls-Royce of chalk, the Stradivarius of school supplies, Hagoromo is the way to a true mathematician’s heart.

 There’s no crazy chalk dust, no excess residue left on the blackboard and none of that horrible, skin-crawling scratching.
-Hagaromo glides effortlessly across the blackboard, leaving one less thing to worry about when trying to solve the problems that define our world.
+Hagoromo glides effortlessly across the blackboard, leaving one less thing to worry about when trying to solve the problems that define our world.
 Some have wondered whether the secret ingredient is angel tears.
-For math professors, it’s Hagaromo or bust.
+For math professors, it’s Hagoromo or bust.

 Fortunately, a chalk savior soon came to the rescue.
 A Korean factory recently began reproducing the legendary writing implement.
 No longer did professors and theorists need to rely on shady inter-classroom trading to get their chalk fix.
 Harmony had been restored.